jfogarty/latex-createspace-bookcover/README.md

 author name, or publisher names are significantly longer than those provided in the example.

+## eBook Cover Art

+A special .tex file `FrontCoverEbook.tex` is included to help you create the large format art required for eBook covers.
+Apple iBooks and Amazon Kindle now require images with 1400+ pixels on short side.
+Ingram Spark requires a minimum of 1600 pixels on shortest side and 2560 pixels on the longer side.

+This project typesets a 12" x 18" PDF file.
+You can then use Gimp, Pinta, or other image capture programs to grab a suitable image for upload.

 ## License

-This code is MIT Licensed and under the Free License 1.0.0.
+This project is MIT Licensed and under the Free Public License 1.0.0.
 You are free to choose the one that works for you. if you want to grab parts for use in your own project then please remove my name and hack away.

 ## Installing